On methods for radiometric surveying in radiotherapy bunkers: Method

 \be R= \left\{(L- L_{BG}) \,\, t_L + (L_T-L) \,\,U \,\, t_{bo}\right\}T \,\,\,\,\,\,\,\,\,\, "new" \en

 \be R'= \left\{(L- L_{BG}) \,\, U\,\, t_L + (L_T - L) \,\,U \,\, t_L\right\}T \,\,\,\,\,\,\,\,\,\, "old" \en

-The correct equation is (\ref{novoc}) since it is deducted from theory.
-Then we can notice in equation (\ref{velhoc}) two problems: the scattered component (the second term) is multiplied by $t_L$ instead of $t_{bo}$ and the leakage component (the first term) is affected by the use factor $U$ even if it is different from 1 (we know that the leakage radiation is always present for any Gantry orientation: U = 1).
+The proposed equation is (\ref{novoc}) and it is deducted from the theory.
+We can notice in equation (\ref{velhoc}) two problems: i) the scattered component (the second term of the RHS) is multiplied by $t_L$ instead of the correct value $t_{bo}$ (we know that the weekly scattered component is not altered by IMRT) and ii) the leakage component (the first term of the RHS) is affected by the use factor $U$ even if it is different from 1 (we know that the leakage radiation is always present for any Gantry orientation: U = 1).

 Then there will be differences in measuring dose rates according to one method or another.
-To analyze these differences we are going to consider two situations: the first is when the use factor of the secondary wall is the unit $ U = 1$ and the second when $ U < 1 $.
+To analyze these differences we are going to consider two situations: the first is when the use factor of the secondary wall is the unit $ U = 1$ (call it {\it "pure"}) and the second when $ U < 1 $ (call it {\it "not pure"}).

 From Eqs. (\ref{novoc}) and (\ref{velhoc}), making $U=1$, we have

 \be R'-R = (L_T-L)\,\,(t_L - t_{bo})\,\, T \en

 Since on the Right Side of this equation each factor is positive, we have $R '- R$ is always positive